Seeed-Studio/wiki-documents/docs/Wio-RP2040-with-Arduino-WIFI.md

 ![](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/window3.png)

-Once the board is connected to the computer, there is **no need** to select port.
-Because the computer will write **.uf2 file** to the board at the first uploading, after that it will automaticcally select the port.
+Once the board is connected to the computer, there is **no need** to select a port.
+Because the computer will write a **.uf2 file** to the board at the first uploading, after that it will automatically select the port.

-- **Step 5.Upload the program**
+- **Step 5.
+Upload the program**
 You can now upload the code and open MQTTX to see the results.

 ![](https://files.seeedstudio.com/wiki/Wio_RP2040_mini_Dev_Board-Onboard_Wifi/window6.png)